shaneholloman/uvi/docs/prompt-arguments.md

-# Prompt arguments
+# Prompt Arguments

+> [!NOTE]
+> Not Ai prompts, but the prompts for the `uvi` command.
+There zero Ai function in this project

-When running the command `ccp` a prompt will start which enables you to configure your repository.
+When running the command `uvi` a prompt will start which enables you to configure your repository.
 The prompt values and their explanation are as follows:

 ---